dotnet/AspNetCore.Docs/aspnet/aspnet/overview/web-development-best-practices/what-not-to-do-in-aspnet-and-what-to-do-instead.md

 You can use the [PreSendRequestHeaders](https://msdn.microsoft.com/en-us/library/system.web.httpapplication.presendrequestheaders.aspx) and [PreSendRequestContent](https://msdn.microsoft.com/en-us/library/system.web.httpapplication.presendrequestcontent.aspx) events with native IIS modules.
 > [!WARNING]
 > Do not use `PreSendRequestHeaders` and `PreSendRequestContent` with managed modules that implement `IHttpModule`.
 Setting these properties can cause issues with asynchronous requests.
-We have seen instances where the combination of Application Requested Routing(ARR) and websockets lead to access violation exceptions (iiscore!W3_CONTEXT_BASE::GetIsLastNotification+68 in iiscore.dll has caused an access violation exception (0xC0000005)) that lead to w3wp crashing.
+The combination of Application Requested Routing (ARR) and websockets might lead to access violation exceptions that can cause w3wp to crash.
+For example, iiscore!W3_CONTEXT_BASE::GetIsLastNotification+68 in iiscore.dll has caused an access violation exception (0xC0000005).

 <a id="asyncevents"></a>